FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/index.md

 - download the configuration [here](https://drive.google.com/file/d/1IK1LfPN13EWikHaMyOuDDwIerNGz-Wli)
 - use the Import manager in ATAK to import the configuration

+### FreeTAKTem YouTube channel
+We have created the [FreeTAKTeam youtube channel](https://www.youtube.com/channel/UCJJOterycd1UuulmQGEV8Iw) where we are posting tutorials, use case and more.

 ### Tell us what you think!
 To discuss with the developer team you may use:
 - The [subreddit](https://www.reddit.com/r/ATAK/)
 - The [public ATAK Discord Server](https://discordapp.com/invite/XEPyhHA)